ricardobeat/cidoo-abm066-tool/CIDOO_ABM066_SCREEN_PROTOCOL.md

 object + 0x2381 -> config[34]
 object + 0x238d -> config[46]
 ```

+The exact offset `33` semantics are still not fully resolved.
+Static analysis
+shows the all-frame path writes `object[0x28a4] + 1`, while the single-image path
+writes `object[0x28a4]` directly.
+Because `0xff + 1` wraps to `0x00`, the
+known-good `0` value is consistent with an in-memory selector of `-1` or
+"default/no explicit custom selection".

 The same config writer is function `0x49f5c0`, already identified for the clock
 work.
 It sends command `0x06` with a 48-byte payload and offset: